TRIQS/solid_dmft/README.md

   authors: A. Hampel, S. Beck, M. Merkel, and A. Carta (see LICENSE.txt for details)

+Developed by the Materials Theory Group, ETH Zurich and the Center for Computational Quantum Physics, Flatiron Institute.

 If you are using this code for your research, please cite it with this [bib file](cite_solid_dmft.bib).